TN 27 (06-24)

 3. Averaging when there are multiple work efforts

-When a person has multiple work efforts (i.e., he or she works for multiple employers or is simultaneously working as an employee and is self-employed during the same month or months), follow these guidelines:
+When a person has multiple work efforts (i.e., they work for multiple employers or is simultaneously working as an employee and is self-employed during the same month or months), follow these guidelines:

 • When an individual has wages from multiple employers or wages and self-employment income that do not represent SGA, consider combining the earnings or income.
 While eWork automatically combines earnings based on all monthly employment efforts, the evaluation of earnings is ultimately the responsibility of the technician.